RaidenRPG8/Origins-Datapack-Potato/README.md

 # Minecraft-Datapack
 Potato Datapack

-NOTE: !!!Only Install the "potato-origin" by clicking on it.
+NOTE: !!!Only Install the "potato_origin.zip" by clicking on it.
 (It will not work if you "Code" download it)!!!

 Powers: